Peter de Been.

 1998 Pan Am Adult Adult Brown Belt Bronze Medallist

 1999 Pan Am Adult Brown Belt Bronze Medallist

 2001 Pan Am Adult Black Belt Bronze Medallist

 2004 International Super Fight Sao Paulo Winner

 Pete has shown great longevity in his Jiu Jitsu and he says that a good regime of diet and exercise have helped him to continue the sport and lifestyle he loves.
 Pete's diet consists of mostly raw foods without the modern day filers such as pasta, bread, potato and flour.
-Some of his favourite foods are Sashimi (raw fish), Sardine, Egg, Carrot, Cucumber, Almond, Avocado, Alfalfa, Blue Berries and Green Grapes.
+Some of his favourite foods are Sashimi (raw fish), Sardine, Egg, Carrot, Cucumber, Almond, Avocado, Alfalfa, Blueberries and Green Grapes.

 Pete believes that the best training for Jiu Jitsu is Jiu Jitsu!
 However to avoid a tired mind and sometimes injuries, he says, ancillary training is a must.
 Some of Pete's favourite ancillary training is bar work, including many different kinds of pull-ups, dips, push-ups.
 Pete also likes to ergo row (In fact he had the world's longest distance for 30 minutes in the Adult light weight category in 2013 - a distance of 8804m.
 He likes to swim and visits the gym 2 -3 times per week.

 When it comes to Jiu Jitsu training, Pete has many favourite techniques, triangle is probably top of the list and Pete like applying them from most positions including side control.
-In the 90's, in Brasil, Pete was renown for developing the arm across sweep.
+During the 90's, in Brasil, Pete was renown for developing the arm across sweep.
 He spent many years improving the sweep and successfully testing it in high level competition.
 Pete will say that he is still developing the arm across sweep today.